 Mix the spices, salt and sugar well, then coat the mixture onto the brisket.
 Plastic wrap it and let it rest in the fridge overnight if you have time…if not, try to give it at least a couple of hours.

-Go to How To Smoke A Brisket to learn about brisket...from buying to smoking.
+Check out How To Smoke A Brisket to learn about brisket...from buying to smoking.

 And remember.
 To get that dry rub flavor into the meat on both sides, score the fat on the fatty side.
 Cut down into the fat far enough to just expose the meat, in a pattern of one inch squares.